 With a grant that has been matched by Harlam donors thus far and guidance from Sensational Spaces, an occupational therapist in Plymouth Meeting, PA, we created a sensory experience for the 2016 season designed to relax all parts of the mind and body.
 Our “Chill Zone” – located in the rear of our Health Center facility, with a private entrance – is dark except for light emanating from a special wall feature, fiber optic lights on the floor, and twinkling lights on the ceiling.
 A body pillow, a gym mat, a fuzzy carpet and a beanbag chair line the floor, allowing comfortable seating and reclining options.
 The walls are decorated with a bubble wall, a bubble tube with fish, a dry-erase board for coloring, and a Lego board.
-A set of drawers contain Magnatiles, Legos, stress balls, fidget toys, puppets and more.
+A set of drawers contain Magnatiles, Legos, stress balls, chill-zone-3fidget toys, puppets and more.
 Generous donors provided books of cool facts, similar to those some campers enjoy during the school year, and there is a Bluetooth speaker that can play music and guided meditations.
 During the summer, campers entered this space and were immediately struck by the remarkable difference from the sensory experience they had been having out in camp: the Chill Zone was a cooler temperature (thanks to central air conditioning), dark (due to black-out curtains and no bright overhead lights), small, and quiet.
 In addition, outside the Chill Zone are gliders, Adirondack chairs and benches, a hammock, bungee and bean bag chairs, and even kinetic sand and a small trampoline, so campers can relax without even going inside.

 In order to ensure that the Chill Zone was used effectively, our Camper Care team devised a protocol and worked with our staff to identify campers who might benefit from such a space during the course of their normal day at camp.
 This was a discreet process, meant to ensure privacy for those who needed to use the Chill Zone.
 This means of thoughtful facilitation led to very positive implementation of the Chill Zone, providing campers who we imagined might benefit from it the opportunity to use it at their judgment and creating a culture in which being eligible to use the chill zone was not stigmatized in any way.